schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 [@!RFC1918], with [@!RFC7289] CGNs, [@!RFC6333] DS-Lite, and
 [@!RFC6877] 464XLAT becoming widely adopted.
-While each of these solutions is inadaquate in their own way, and pure IPv6 superior, the need for pure IPv4 address space appears unslakable for the next 20 years.
+While each of these solutions is inadaquate in their own way, and pure IPv6 superior, the need for IPv4 address space appears unslakable for the next 20 years.

 Although a market has appeared for existing IPv4 allocations, and small amounts of address space returned to the global pools, demand for IPv4 addressing continues unabated.
 New edge and data center technologies are creating new demands, and internet-accessible servers will need to be dual stacked for a long time to come.

 In 2008 [@I.D.FULLER08], and 2010 [@I.D.WILSON10] first proposed that
-the 240/4 address space become usable - the first draft mandating no explicit use; the second, as "private" rfc1918-like addresses.
+the 240/4 address space become usable - the first draft mandating no explicit use; the second, as "private" RFC1918-like addresses.

 It is now evident that despite the failure of either of these drafts to become Internet Standards, the network community followed the